ledroneclub/tools/README.md

 	VIDEO_FILE_upscaled.mp4
 ```

-the output will be an h264 encoded mp4 and your original 640x480 video will be upscaled to 1920x1080 while respecting the proportions :)
+the output will be an h264 encoded mp4 and your original 640x480 video will be upscaled to 1920x1080 while respecting the proportions.

 you can turn this into a simple bash script that takes a fideo file as input :

 ```
-usage : dvrupscaler -f /path/to/video/dvr/file.mov
+usage : dvrupscaler -f /path/to/video/dvr/file.mov [-v]
 ```

 dvrupscaler script :